 - The information on the landing page answers what the ad promised it would (message match)

-- It’s set up specifically for one ad campaign to track user behavior better
+- It’s set up specifically for a single campaign to track user behavior better

 By the time a person hits your landing page, you’ve already paid for them.
-Make sure you make them happy when they get there (by giving them what they’re looking for) and include an action that takes them to the next step.
+Make sure you create a positive user experience when they get there (by giving them what they’re looking for) and include an action that takes them to the next step.

 Want some examples?
 Okay.